NeoMutt 2025-12-11-980-ge38c27

 Find the next/previous (sub)thread.

-int mutt_parent_message (struct Email *e, bool find_root)
+int mutt_parent_message (struct Email *e, bool find_root, int count)

 Find the parent of a message.